 Before we talk too much about pattern addition, I thought I’d share with you two fun Alice bag projects that were shared with me recently.

 The first one is from Veronica of Sew Very.

 Veronica stitched up the Alice Bag’s smaller size in Betz White’s new fabric line, Juxtaposey.
 I love how she fussy cut the bag’s front to show off one of the main motifs from the line.

 She makes a few changes to the pattern that she talks about on her blog.
 She moved the cross-body straps to the zipper panel and hand-stitched the lining onto the zipper instead of finishing the raw edges with bias tape.

 I actually made a bag where I put the straps on the zipper as she did when designing the pattern.
-The only thing I noticed when I did that is that the bag does not sit upright when it’s not hanging across your body; it kind of wobbles on the straps.
+When I did that, the only thing I noticed is that the bag does not sit upright when it’s not hanging across your body; it kind of wobbles on the straps.
 This is really not a big deal at all since you’re wearing it as a crossbody.

 It does look really nice with the straps on the side like that, so I think it just comes down to personal preference.
 If you’re interested in making the bag, hop on over and read her post, I think you’ll find her sewing tips very helpful!

 The next bag I wanted to show you was made by Louise of Sew Sofia